Timthreetwelve/WUView/WUView/ReadMe.txt

 To exclude updates without the need to type a filter every time, there is an exclude list.
 To access it select Edit Exclude List from the Settings page or by pressing Ctrl + L. A small dialog will open.
 This window is where you can specify strings to be excluded.
 When you first open this window you will see that "Defender" has already been added.
-Consequently any update that has the word "Defender" in the update title will be excluded.
+Consequently, any update that has the word "Defender" in the update title will be excluded.
 Feel free to add any other strings to this list.
-For example, if you don't want to see the malicious software remover tool you cold add "malicious" to the list.
+For example, if you don't want to see the malicious software remover tool you could add "malicious" to the list.
 The words on this list are not case sensitive.
 Click OK to save any changes to the exclude list.
 The exclude list will be saved and reapplied the next time Windows Update Viewer is started.